Lynden Yoga Collective

 Kyle Kloostra

-Co-founder of Lynden Yoga Collective.
+Founder of Lynden Yoga Collective.
 Trained in the Theravada Vipassana, Samatha, and Metta traditions.
 Kyle's primary teacher is Dawn Mauricio.
 He has studied under Tara Brach and Jack Kornfield, and brings advanced degrees in philosophy with particular interest in the philosophy of mind and consciousness studies.

 His teaching centers on embodied presence, integrating trauma-informed practices with inquiry-based learning.
 He draws from both ancient contemplative traditions and modern neuroscience to create a safe, transformative learning environment.